Estimated reading time: 6 minutes

 1. Entry for Purchase of Raw Materials

 Here, a Large Company is a Creditor.
-As such, the Large Company will be credit in Journal entry to record the liability.
+As such, the Large Company will be credited in the Journal entry to record the liability.

 2. Journal Entry for Payment